Looking for a team

 Could you use a web developer like me on your team?

-If your (preferably local) small to mid-sized company is looking for a web/application developer like me, I’m available for part-time work and would love to talk to you.
+If your company is looking for a web/application developer like me, I’m available for full-time work and would love to talk to you.

 I’ve worked for several local companies and in a wide range of CMS and systems, and think I could help boost your business and make things easier and better for you.